karlssberg/Motiv/README.md

 ## Tradeoffs
 There are inevitably potential tradeoffs to consider when using this library.
-1. **Performance**: This library is designed to be as performant as possible, but it is still a layer of abstraction over the top of your logic.
+1. **Performance**: This library is designed to be as performant as possible, but it is still a layer of abstraction over the top of native logic.
-   This means that there is a measurable performance cost to using it.
+   This means that there is nevertheless a measurable performance cost compared to computing boolean values natively.
-   However, this cost is negligible in most cases and is generally eclipsed by the benefits it provides.
+   This cost is negligible in most cases and is generally eclipsed by the benefits provided.
-2. **Dependency**: This library is a dependency that you will have to manage.
+2. **Dependency**: This library is a dependency.
    Once embedded in your codebase it will be challenging to remove.
    However, this library does not itself depend on any third-party libraries, so it does not bring any unexpected baggage with it.